Synerty/synerty-peek/docs/overview/Overview.rst

 Each service is it's own entity which plugins can choose to run code on.

 The exception is the "storage" service.
-The database can be accessed from the worker and server services.
-The database upgrade scripts are run from the "server" service.
+The database can be accessed from the worker and logic services.
+The database upgrade scripts are run from the "logic" service.
 You could consider the database server to be the storage service.

 Each service has it's logical place with in the architecture.
 (See the architecture